jcauthen78/scrapers/scrape_swx/readme.md

 # Space Weather Monitor Setup Guide

 This guide will walk you through setting up a space weather monitoring script on your Raspberry Pi.
+The assumption is you can SSH into your raspberry pi and have some very basic understanding of file system navigation.

 ## Initial Setup